 They were a tribal culture and they were a prophetic culture, the proverbs they taught were of the similitude to the ancient African proverbs.
-Even the Genesis stories make more sense seen from a black perspective.
+Even the Genesis stories make more sense when seen from a Black perspective.

 But there are obviously those who feel that the original colour of the Hebrews does not matter.
 That the Messiah has united all nations as one people into his monarchy in which he is the chief, king of kings.

 This is a truly admirable idea but the nations have gone too far.
-We as black people are the bottom rung of all social and economic structures.
-We are treated with hostility by every nation, called nigger, darky, boy, coon, monkey, etc.
+We as Black people are the bottom rung of all social and economic structures.
+We are treated with hostility by every nation, called nigger, darky, boy, wog, monkey, etc.

-The fact is, if we are the true Hebrew people then the nations no longer deserve to be welcome into our monarchy.
+The fact is, if we are the true Hebrew people then the nations no longer deserve to be welcome into the monarchy.

-But in case you are still not convinced, we should see what the Messiah says, “I will make them of the synagogue of Satan, which say they are Jews, and are not, but do lie; behold, I will make them to come and worship before thy feet, and to know that I have loved thee” (Revelations 3: 9).
+But in case you are still not convinced, this is what the Messiah said, “I will make them of the synagogue of Satan, which say they are Jews, and are not, but do lie; behold, I will make them to come and worship before thy feet, and to know that I have loved thee” (Revelation 3: 9).

 If the Messiah felt that the true identity of the Hebrews was important, so important in fact that he called the imposters a synagogue of Satan, then who are we to despise the word of the King.